HomeImage ConverterJPEG ConverterConvert JPEG to WRL

 Information for converting from JPEG to WRL

-Our JPEG converter will convert your JPEG file to a 3D model using the Heightmap process whereby 2D pixels, based on their luminosity, are converted into 3D space to create a full 3D WRL model ready for download for further processing in your favourite 3D editing package or for printing on a 3D printer.
+Our JPEG converter will convert your JPEG file to a 3D model using the Heightmap process, whereby 2D pixels, based on their luminosity, are converted into 3D space to create a full 3D WRL model ready for download for further processing in your favorite 3D editing package or for printing on a 3D printer.